eliorc/tavolo/README.rst

 Showcase
 --------

-..
-TODO - Add LayerNorm and MultiHeadedSelfAttention links

 | tavolo's API is straightforward and adopting its modules is as easy as it gets.
-| In tavolo, you'll find implementations for basic layers like ``LayerNorm`` to complex modules like the Transformer's
+| In tavolo, you'll find implementations for basic layers like `LayerNorm`_ to complex modules like the Transformer's
-  ``MultiHeadedSelfAttention``.
+  `MultiHeadedSelfAttention`_.
 | For example, if we wanted to add head a multi-headed attention mechanism into our model, it would look something like:
 |